 It's no secret: France is one of the most popular destinations for study abroad students, but it isn't exactly known for being a budget-friendly country.

 For students wanting to study overseas without breaking the bank, don’t lose hope!
-It is totally possible to do study abroad in France on a budget -- and here's how.
+It is possible to do study abroad in France on a budget -- and here's how.

 Find Hidden Discounts & Budget Perks Like a Local